Child development in Africa: Nsamenang's view

 The African social ontogeny proposed by Nsamenang is phrased within an eco-cultural perspective, and draws from writings by African scholars in philosophy and the humanities.
-The theory explains a worldview shared among various ethnic groups, and is grounded in systematic observational research and personal experience of the socialisation practices of the rural Nso people of Cameroon.
-The growth of social selfhood takes place in seven phases, each characterized by a developmental task.
-In the first phase, the naming ceremony projects the kind of socialized being the neonate should become.
-The major task of this phase is success in social priming: babies are cuddled and teased to smile along with adults; parents and other caregivers offer food items and playthings, and lure them verbally and nonverbally to return the ‘gifts’ – a prelude towards induction into the ‘sharing and exchange norms’ that bond the social system.
+This theory explains a shared worldview among diverse ethnic groups, based on rigorous observational research and personal experiences of the rural Nso community's socialisation practices, in Cameroon.
+The process of social development unfolds in seven phases, each characterised by specific developmental tasks.
+In the initial phase, known as the naming ceremony, the desired socialised identity for a neonate is projected.
+Its primary objective is to achieve successful social priming, attained through interactions such as cuddling and teasing, which elicit smiles from the infants in response to adult stimuli.
+Parents and caregivers provide food, playthings, and engage in verbal and nonverbal cues to encourage reciprocity, establishing a foundation for the "sharing and exchange norms" that bind the social system.
 Rabain and Mtonga describe similar infant teasing practices among the Wolof of Senegal and among the Chewa and Tumbuka of Zambia.
 Such interactions are believed to cultivate generosity.

-The second phase, ‘social apprenticing’, roughly corresponds with childhood.
-Its principal task is to recognize and rehearse social roles that pertain to four hierarchical spheres of life: self, household, network, and public.
-Adults assign responsibility to preadolescent and adolescent children including the care and socialization of younger children which serves the function of priming the emergence of social responsibility.
-The priming strategies embedded in indigenous African childcare practices have important implications for the design of culturally appropriate forms of intervention to optimize developmental opportunities for children.
+The second phase, referred to as "social apprenticing," roughly corresponds to childhood.
+Its primary task is the recognition and rehearsal of social roles across four hierarchical spheres: self, household, network, and public.
+Adults delegate responsibilities to preadolescent and adolescent children, including the care and socialisation of younger siblings.
+This practice serves as a catalyst for the development of social responsibility.
+The priming strategies embedded in indigenous African childcare practices have significant implications for designing culturally appropriate interventions that optimise developmental opportunities for children.
 In many African communities, far from a form of exploitation, caregiving responsibilities assigned to preadolescents and adolescents are part of ‘an indigenous educational strategy that keeps children in contact with existential realities and the activities of daily life [that] represents the participatory component of social integration’.
-A case study in Zambia found that this strategy was successfully integrated into a service-learning programme at a primary school that promoted social responsibility among both girls and boys and generated improved academic performance.
+A case study conducted in Zambia demonstrated the successful integration of this strategy into a service-learning program at a primary school, promoting social responsibility among both girls and boys and yielding improved academic performance.

-The generalisability of Nsamenang's ‘West African’ theory across the many different societies in sub-Saharan Africa is debatable.
-For instance, there are mother-infant interactions among the Gusii of rural Kenya in the 1950s and 1970s that stands in marked contrast to Nsamenang's description of social priming through cuddling and teasing.
+It is important to acknowledge that the generalisability of Nsamenang's "West African" theory across the diverse societies of sub-Saharan Africa is subject to debate.
+For example, the Gusii community in rural Kenya during the 1950s and 1970s displayed mother-infant interactions that sharply contrasted with Nsamenang's description of social priming through cuddling and teasing.
 Gusii mothers, ‘are not expected to talk to or gaze at their infants or play with them’, and they explain how this (strange to Western eyes) emotional detachment is compatible with healthy emotional development in later life.

-Part of their explanation is that the infants receive playful stimulation and emotional support from their elder siblings and other child caregivers.
-The contrast between these ethnographic accounts serves as a warning that wide variations occur across different ethnocultural groups within the African region, and that further detailed research on socialization practices is needed.
+They attributed this to playful stimulation and emotional support provided by older siblings and other child caregivers.
+This disparity between ethnographic accounts serves as a reminder that considerable variations exist among different ethnocultural groups within Africa.
+Consequently, further in-depth research on socialisation practices is necessary.